joacodm96/FinalMarvelProyect/README.md

 - Styled Components.

 ## Features
+- Responsive view.
+- Home page with some random characters.
+- Grid characters.
-- Responsive Header and Search Bar input.
+- Search characters and comics.
-- Grid random characters
+- Search comics and characters by query parameters.
+- Loader.
+- Redirect to home page clicking on marvel icon.